Upserve Payments (Formerly Swipely) Review

 - Customer Database (CRM): Your customer database provides a myriad of information on your customers, including top spenders and campaign participation.
 The database can be edited to include notes and other identifiable information about your customers (i.e., birthdays, social media info, etc.).
 You don’t have to use the loyalty program to populate the database.
 Upserve aggregates customer information based on their payment card usage.
 But using the loyalty system can help make the information even more accurate and actionable.

 2. Operations: This section of the software offers insights on your business’s performance and is available with Micros, Aloha, Squirrel, Adelo and PosiTouch POS systems.
-While Upserve/Swipely works with most POS software, only the best integrated software with have complete functionality.
-Otherwise some features will be left off.
+While Upserve/Swipely works with most POS software, only the best integrated software will have complete functionality.
+Otherwise, some features will be left off.
 There are two key areas for this software: product intelligence and employee performance.

 - Product intelligence gives you detailed data on what products are moving, what products are bringing customers back, and in what quantity/frequency.
 This includes their so-called “magic quadrants” display, which breaks your menu down into four quadrants (Hidden Gems, Greatest Hits, Underperformers, One Hit Wonders) based on popularity (volume) and repeat customer (retention) statistics.
 As part of this report, you can see the number of each item sold, the percentage of customers who order this item that returned, and how long it was before they came back.
 “Menu Scorecards” allow you to see how each menu item is performing and make comparisons based on store averages.